AlephAlpha/Nekomata/doc/Builtins.md

 This function is non-deterministic and automatically vectorized.

 When the input is a list, each element is optionally negated independently.

+### `bitAnd` (`&`, `2 -> 1`)

+Bitwise AND of two integers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

+This function is automatically vectorized and fails when the two lists are of different lengths.

+### `bitOr` (`|`, `2 -> 1`)

+Bitwise OR of two integers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

+This function is automatically vectorized with padding.

+### `bitXor` (`X`, `2 -> 1`)

+Bitwise XOR of two integers.

+If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

+This function is automatically vectorized with padding.

 ### `charToInt` (`e`, `1 -> 1`)